grafana/agent/docs/sources/flow/getting-started/migrating-from-static.md

    a diagnostic report.

-1. Refer to the Grafana Agent [Flow Debugging][] for more information about running Grafana Agent in Flow Mode.
+1. Refer to the Grafana Agent [Flow Debugging][] for more information about running Grafana Agent in Flow mode.

-1. If your [Static] configuration cannot be converted and loaded directly into Grafana Agent, diagnostic information is sent to `stderr`.
-You can bypass any non-critical issues and start the Agent by including the `--config.bypass-conversion-errors` flag in addition to `--config.format=static`.
+1. If your [Static] mode configuration cannot be converted and loaded directly into Grafana Agent, diagnostic information is sent to `stderr`.
+You can use the ` --config.bypass-conversion-errors` flag with `--config.format=static` to bypass any non-critical issues and start the Agent.

-   {{% admonition type="caution" %}}If you bypass the errors, the behavior of the converted configuration may not match the original Grafana Agent Static Mode configuration.
+   {{% admonition type="caution" %}}If you bypass the errors, the behavior of the converted configuration may not match the original Grafana Agent Static mode configuration.
 Do not use this flag in a production environment.{{%/admonition %}}

 ## Example

-This example demonstrates converting a [Static] configuration file to a Grafana Agent Flow Mode configuration file.
+This example demonstrates converting a [Static] mode configuration file to a Flow mode configuration file.

-The following [Static] configuration file provides the input for the conversion:
+The following [Static] mode configuration file provides the input for the conversion:

 ```yaml
 server: